learn-co-students/rails-js-assessment-cb-gh-000/README.md

 9. Submit the url to your github project
 10. Write a blog post about the project and process.

-Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please *don’t* use the Ask New Question feature.
-Rather than working with Learn Experts, please reach out to the Learn Instructor responsible for this section instead - Cernan / cernan@flatironschool.com / learn-co slack: cernan.
+Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please don’t use the Ask New Question feature.
+Rather than working with Learn Experts, please reach out to your Learn Instructor responsible for this section instead.

 ## If you're a Learn-Verified Premium student: